joielechong/iso-country-flags-svg-collection/README.md

 If you want to build your own icon sets with the same templates used for the flags here, you just create a folder under [svg/](https://github.com/koppi/iso-country-flags-svg-collection/tree/master/svg), and drop your .svg files in there.
 Run make to (re-)generate the output.

-Country flag examples use a surface area of 512x512 (squared) and 640x480 (4x3), so be sure to keep the 1x1 or 4x3 ratios for best results.
+Country flag examples use a surface area of 512x512 (1:1) and 640x480 (4:3), so be sure to keep the 1:1 or 4:3 ratios for best results.

 ### Building custom resolutions